 Dr Bissan Al-Lazikani is formally trained in molecular biology and computing.
-She obtained a B.Sc.
-(Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College.
+She obtained a BSc (Hons) in molecular biology from University College London, followed by a Masters degree in Computer Science from Imperial College London.

-Dr Al-Lazikani achieved her PhD in computational structural biology from Cambridge University and the MRC Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
-Subsequently, she became a Howard Hughes postdoctoral fellow at the laboratories of Professor Barry Honig in Columbia University, New York, where Dr Al-Lazikani focused on structure analysis, prediction and modeling for the purpose of understanding the basis of ligand-receptor interactions.
+She obtained her PhD in computational structural biology from University of Cambridge and the Medical Research Council Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
+Subsequently, she became a Howard Hughes postdoctoral fellow at the laboratories of Professor Barry Honig in Columbia University, New York, where she focused on structure analysis, prediction and modeling for the purpose of understanding the basis of ligand-receptor interactions.